Ryan Reynolds: ‘Green Lantern’ Nearly Ended Career, Still Shortlisted For Sequel

 However, Ryan Reynolds still pointed the finger at one particular project, where he had to sing.
 Reynolds said that while he’s a “nervous singer,” he’s also one of those people who think, “This is pretty good, right?” when they attempt singing in the shower.

-But apparently, the producers of this one project didn’t think Ryan Reynolds was a talented singer.
+But apparently the producers of this one project didn’t think Ryan Reynolds was a talented singer.

 “But once I get out into the real world, it’s just like my voice turns into a hammer that hits everybody in the face.”